Southwark Playhouse: History

 The Southwark Playhouse Theatre Company was founded in 1993 by Juliet Alderdice and Tom Wilson.
 They identified the need for a high quality accessible theatre which would also act as a major resource for the community.
 They leased a disused workshop in a then comparatively neglected part of Southwark and turned it into a flexible theatre space.

 The theatre quickly put down strong roots in Southwark, developing an innovative, free-at-source education programme.
 It has worked closely with teachers, Southwark Borough Council, businesses and government agencies to improve educational achievement and raise aspirations.
 This programme is in great demand and attracts substantial funding each year.

-Over the next fifteen years the theatre established itself as one of London's leading studio theatres, presenting high quality work by new and emerging theatre practitioners.
-Under successive artistic directors, Mehmet Ergen (now Artistic Director of the Arcola Theatre), Erica Whyman (subsequently Artistic Director of the Northern Stage Company and deputy Artistic Director of the Royal Shakespeare Company), Thea Sharrock and Gareth Machin (now Artistic Director of Salisbury Playhouse), it has become an indispensable part of small-scale fringe theatre in London.
+Over the next fifteen years the theatre established itself as one of London's leading studio theatres, presenting work by new and emerging theatre practitioners.
+Under successive artistic directors, Mehmet Ergen (now Artistic Director of the Arcola Theatre), Erica Whyman (subsequently Artistic Director of the Northern Stage Company and deputy Artistic Director of the Royal Shakespeare Company), Thea Sharrock and Gareth Machin (now Artistic Director of Salisbury Playhouse), it has become part of the network of small-scale fringe theatre in London.
 Its venue hire rates remain among the lowest and therefore the most competitive in London theatre, providing the opportunity to host the best of the emerging companies based in or visiting the capital.